lrzmroczek/software-development-lessons/docs/Topics/Tools.md

 Some example tools:

-- Gitlab CI
+- GitLab CI
 	- There is a lot of contents and it can be daunting to learn...but is not that hard!
-	- Gitlab's documentation is pretty good: https://docs.gitlab.com/ee/ci/
+	- GitLab's documentation is pretty good: https://docs.gitlab.com/ee/ci/
 - Bamboo CI
 	- Ties to BitBucket